cicichang11/Modeling-of-Power-Plant-Energy-Output-Using-Linear-and-KNN-Regression/README.md

 ```

 ## Usage
-Run the Jupyter notebook Chang_Chang(Cici)_HW2.ipynb to perform the analysis.
+Run the Jupyter notebook Linear_Regression_and_KNN_Cici_Chang.ipynb to perform the analysis.
 The notebook contains detailed instructions and code for each step of the project.

 ## Contributing
 Contributions are welcome.
 Please ensure that any enhancements or bug fixes are accompanied by appropriate test cases.